 - access to assistance dogs is on a one dog per handler basis

-Alternatively, you can access Newcastle City Council Shopmobility on level 4 of Eldon Garden shopping centre, adjacent to Eldon Square.
+You can access Newcastle City Council Shopmobility on level 4 of Eldon Garden shopping centre, adjacent to Eldon Square.
 Wheelchairs and other mobility options are available, and staff are always on hand to offer specialist advice on your needs.

 Disabled spaces are available in the two adjacent car parks: